 To block all ads from a Google Ads account:

-- Click on an ad, and then in the right panel of the detailed view, click Block account.
+Click an ad, and then in the detailed view, next to the ad network’s name, click Block .

 All ads from this Google Ads account will now always be blocked.
-This applies to all targeting types (contextual, interest-based, and placement).
+This applies to all targeting types.

-After you've taken action on an ad or Google Ads account, you can immediately click Undo.
-You can also change your mind later:
+After you've taken action on an ad, you can immediately click Undo in the notification that appears.
+You can also undo your changes later.